Marian civil war: Diplomacy, propaganda, and the elective theory of Scottish monarchy

 In Scotland, news and opinion was circulated in the form of printed ballads which satirised the characters and actions of the leaders of the opposing parties.
 Lord Fleming's defence of Dumbarton for Mary was satirized in a ballad The tressoun of Dumbertane, printed in Edinburgh by Robert Lekprevik in May 1570.
 The verses, attributed to Robert Sempill, describe Fleming's failed ambush of the English commander William Drury.
-Another ballad, an Answeir to the Englisch Ballad, criticised Regent Mar, the Earl of Morton and colleagues for the rendition of the Earl of Northumberland to England after the Rising of the North;Thocht sum have playit Judas' pairt,In selling gud Northumberland,Quhy sould the whoill, for thair desert,That faine wald have that fact withstand?Or yit the countrey beir the blame?Let thame that sauld him have the schame.Mar, and the divelishe Douglassis,And namelie, Morton and Lochlevin, (Robert Douglas of Lochleven)Mackgill and Orknay, Scottisch assis, (Adam Bothwell, Bishop of Orkney))And Cleisch quhom to the gold wes gevin, (Robert Colville, Laird of Cleish)Dunfermling that the py prepaird, (Robert Pitcairn, Commendator of Dunfermline: "pie prepared" plotted)And lowse Lindsay quho was his gaird,These onlie wer the Judassis.
+Another ballad, an Answeir to the Englisch Ballad, criticised Regent Mar, the Earl of Morton and colleagues for the rendition of the Earl of Northumberland to England after the Rising of the North;Thocht sum have playit Judas' pairt,In selling gud Northumberland,Quhy sould the whoill, for thair desert,That faine wald have that fact withstand?Or yit the countrey beir the blame?Let thame that sauld him have the schame.Mar, and the divelishe Douglassis,And namelie, Morton and Lochlevin, (Robert Douglas of Lochleven)Mackgill and Orknay, Scottisch assis, (Adam Bothwell, Bishop of Orkney))And Cleisch quhom to the gold wes gevin, (Robert Colville of Cleish)Dunfermling that the py prepaird, (Robert Pitcairn, Commendator of Dunfermline: "pie prepared" plotted)And lowse Lindsay quho was his gaird,These onlie wer the Judassis.
 The ballad accurately identified Robert Colville of Cleish as the principle broker for delivering Northumberland to Berwick and his subsequent execution.